 The sample size for psychosis, when split by ethnic group was small in this survey so the data presented below should be handled with caution.
-However, the figures suggest black people, particularly black men, have an increased risk of experiencing psychosis (3.5 times higher than white people).
+However, the figures suggest Black people, particularly Black men, have an increased risk of experiencing psychosis (three and a half times higher than white people).
 This increased risk is likely to be linked with discrimination and social circumstances.
-The prevalence of psychosis increases with decreasing levels of equivalised household income (figure 30) with overall prevalence rising from 0.1% in the highest income quintile to 0.9% in the lowest income quintile.
+The prevalence of psychosis increases with decreasing levels of equivalised household income (figure 24) with overall prevalence rising from 0.1% in the highest income quintile to 0.9% in the lowest income quintile.
 This trend was stronger among men than women, with 1.2% of men in the lowest income quintile suffering from psychosis.